akissa/vagrant-rimu/README.md

 **Configuration Requirements**
 - You *must* specify the `override.ssh.private_key_path` option to enable authentication.
-- You *must* specify your Rim API Key.
+- You *must* specify your Rimu API Key.
 This can be found/generated in the RIMU [control panel](https://rimuhosting.com/cp/apikeys.jsp).
 - You *must* specify the `provider.host_name` option, and it should be a fully qualified domain name (FQDN).